Style Watch: See the Trends at Royal Ascot 2022

 TV personality Maya Jama combined several trends with her Victorianesque high-necked, long-sleeved mottled pink floral Zimmerman dress, which featured tiered ruffles and subtle glittering embellishments.
 She finished the look with a floral Fuschia headpiece, metallic shoes and bag and pale pink nails.

 Model and TV presenter Rosie Tapner wore a number of gorgeous outfits, including a mint green hat and white embellished suit by the late designer Catherine Walker, a bold yellow and green floral dress from Suzannah London, and a Fuschia skater dress by Laura Green London.
 However, it was the retro Lisa Redman cream dress with pops of dusky rose that was our favourite.
 The button top, contrasting collar, cuffs and waist belt and flowing skirt transformed Rosie into a vintage dream.

-The floral hat by Rachel Trevor Morgan was almost the same shade as our beautiful Wicker Wings Mini Kuai vegetable-tanned leather handmade bag in Dusk.
+The floral hat by Rachel Trevor Morgan was almost the same shade as our beautiful Wicker Wings Kuai vegetable-tanned leather handmade bag in Dusk.

 Colour Glorious Colour

 It wasn’t just pink that was turning heads.
 Purple, green, red, yellow and orange were also on display.